ascandella/fitbit-sleep-server/README.md

 =========

 I use [Caddy](https://caddyserver.com) and you probably should too.
-This is how I have my host configured to auto-deploy via `systemctl`, `Make`, and Webhooks:
+This is how I have my host configured to auto-deploy via `systemctl`, `make`, and Webhooks:

 ```plain
 aidens.life {